fbpx

 Surfboards are paid for in cash when you check in for your flight.
 You cannot pre-book surfboards on Lion Air.

 Board can be up to 230 cm (7.6 ft) for jet aircraft, or 200 cm (6.5 ft) for propeller aircraft.
 But saying that, we have also flown with Lion Air with a double longboard bag 10ft long with no drama.
+Note, if your itinerary includes a connecting leg operated by Wings Air, you will only be able to check in a board up to 200 cm.

 One important note: Lion Air does state that it limits the total number of surfboards per flight to five.
 If this limit is exceeded, additional boards may be held for the next flight.
 However, we have never had this happen in our years of flying Lion Air.